DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Add a "New Item" entry form

 1. The Web API Service automatically generates OData endpoints required to create business objects.
-However, the example application's security system is configured to disallow post creation for some users.
-You want to check permissions before a user can try and submit a post.
-For this purpose, implement a custom `CanCreate` endpoint.
+However, the example application's security system is configured to disallow post creation for certain users.
+To check permissions before a user can try and submit a post, implement a custom `CanCreate` endpoint.

    _API/CustomEndPointController.cs_:
    ```cs